 How we have dealt with complaints

 In September each year the Audit and Governance Committee receives a report that reviews complaints received during the previous year. by analysing complaints the committee can identify any trends and suggest any service improvements.
-You can view a copy of the report for 2013/14 from the downloads menu.
+You can view copies of the annual complaints reports via the downloads section on the right-hand side of this page.